theodoreOnzGit/ciet-opcua-server-client-rs/README.md

-They are released under Apache 2.0 and MIT (uom and peroxide) and roots is released under BSD 2 clause.
+They are usually released under Apache 2.0 and MIT (uom and peroxide) and roots/OpenBLAS is released under BSD 2 clause.
 The licensing notices is provided in the licensing file.

 This app is released uses a thermal hydraulics